sharkdp/numbat/book/src/cli-customization.md

 ## Startup

-By default, Numbat will load the following files during startup:
+By default, Numbat will load the following modules/files during startup, in order:

-- Numbat Prelude (a module called `prelude`, from `<module-path>/prelude.nbt`)
+- Numbat Prelude (a module called `prelude`, either from `<module-path>/prelude.nbt` if available, or the builtin version)
 - The user initialization file, if available (a file called `init.nbt` from `<config-path>/init.nbt`)

 ### Config path